juhannam/gct535-2021/hw2/README.md

 1. Compute the transfer function, H(z)
 2. What are the zeros and poles?
 Display them on the z-plane
-3. Plot the amplitude response using "freqz" function and discuss the result with poles and zeros that you computed.
+3. Plot the amplitude response using the "freqz" function and discuss the result with poles and zeros that you computed.

 ## Problem #4: Wind Sound (30 pts.)